 Mayor Gray stated that 95% of the Town doesn't qualify to have ADUs and we are fortunate we have not seen any problems.
 Moved by Councilmember LaFleur, seconded by Councilmember Dietz, to Approve Quasi-Judicial Resolution RES 2023-018 as presented.
-The motion passed by a vote Yes: 7 - Gray, Bracken, Hollingshead, Cavey, LaFleur, Brooks, Dietz ADVERTISED PUBLIC HEARINGS & DISCUSSION ACTION ITEMS ORD 2023-004 Ordinance Approving a Ground Lease Agreement between the Town and CORE Electric Cooperative for an Electric Vehicle Charger at Philip S. Miller Park (First Reading) Matt Gohl, Special Projects Manager, provided an overview of the item.
+The motion passed by a vote of: Yes: 7 - Gray, Bracken, Hollingshead, Cavey, LaFleur, Brooks, Dietz ADVERTISED PUBLIC HEARINGS & DISCUSSION ACTION ITEMS ORD 2023-004 Ordinance Approving a Ground Lease Agreement between the Town and CORE Electric Cooperative for an Electric Vehicle Charger at Philip S. Miller Park (Second Reading - Approved on First Reading on February 21, 2023, by a vote 7-0) Matt Gohl, Special Projects Manager, provided an overview of the item.
 This is a lease with CORE to install an electric vehicle charger in Miller Park.
 The chose a location central to amenities in the park and close to electric infrastructure.
 The funding is from a grant that CORE received for 80% of the cost and CORE will pick up the remaining 20%.
 We will waive the permit fees which aren't significant.
 It is an initial five year lease and includes two five-year renewal options requiring mutual approval.
 CORE is responsible for 100% installation and maintenance.
 The Town will not asses any rent throughout the period.
 The EV will be free of charge for the first 180 days.
 There are minor parking improvements to make it accessible.
 Installation would start as soon as possible and be available for use in the summer.
 Staff recommends approval.
 Councilmember Cavey asked about waiving permit fees and not charging them for the lease.
 Why are we doing that.
 Gohl feels it is a benefit to the community and spaces are still accessible to the community.
 We will get to learn about needs in the community.
 Corliss stated cost for installation is about \$16,000 so we are getting something that would cost us \$16k and it is at no cost to us.
 It helps us learn if it is something that the Town or the community would benefit from.
 Cavey confirmed they are paying to make the changes in the parking spaces.
 Corliss stated CORE will pay for it and provide it for 180 days free and then can charge the users for it if they want.
 Mayor Pro Tem Bracken asked about the purpose behind the grant and how it benefits Castle Rock.
 CORE replied they look at service areas and try to pull together areas and communities.
 They learn how customers utilize electric vehicles.
 Bracken asked about the anticipated cost for 180 days.
 CORE stated it will be approximately \$240k per site for installation and infrastructure on the average.
 No public comment.

 Moved by Mayor Pro Tem Bracken, seconded by Councilmember Hollingshead, to Approve Ordinance ORD 2023-004 as presented.
-The motion passed by a vote of: Yes: 7 - Gray, Bracken, Hollingshead, Cavey, LaFleur, Brooks, Dietz ORD 2023-005 Ordinance Amending Section 110 of Chapter 2.17 of the Castle Rock Municipal Code Regarding Tasting Licenses (First Reading) Lisa Anderson, Town Clerk, provided an overview of Council direction for this ordinance.
+The motion passed by a vote of: Yes: 7 - Gray, Bracken, Hollingshead, Cavey, LaFleur, Brooks, Dietz ORD 2023-005 Ordinance Amending Section 110 of Chapter 2.17 of the Castle Rock Municipal Code Regarding Tasting Licenses (Second Reading -Approved on First Reading on February 21, 2023, by a vote 7-0) Lisa Anderson, Town Clerk, provided an overview of Council direction for this ordinance.
 No public comment.